steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 deadlocks at the compiler level, and it may not be possible, but it gets scored: +30.

+Javascript is single threaded, and uses a queue for asynchronous execution responses like from calls to Ajax methods.
+As such, deadlocks are not possible by design.
+It is possible to create an infinite loop, but that isn't the category: +0.

 ### Memory Deallocation

-Both C# and F# garbage collectors handle this automatically: +0
+C#, F#, and Javascript garbage collectors handle this automatically:
++0

 ### Stack Overflow Exceptions Caused by Recursion

-C# has nothing to prevent these, and therefore the alternative is to write algorithms in a loop construct.
-Since it is not idiomatic to use recursion, despite the missing feature, and any recursive algorithm can be expressed in a loop, it does not fit the criteria for a
+C# and Javascript have nothing to prevent these, and therefore the alternative is to write algorithms in a loop construct.
+It is not idiomatic to use recursion because of this.
+While any recursive algorithm can be expressed in a loop, it can require more size and possibly a less intuitive algorithm: +30.
-penalty: +0.

 F# recursive functions calls are converted into loop constructs by the compiler automatically: +0